What's the Best Waste to Add?

 Fill the HOTBIN like any other compost bin, add waste 'as you have it' with bulking agent and shredded paper and let it build up over time.
-It won't 'take-off' and get into the hot 40-60°C range until there is a minimum amount of waste (40 cm, or just above the hatch panel).
 The temperature will slowly rise above the outdoor temperature and start to increase towards 25°C. This might take 2-6 weeks.

 2. Fast – “I have LOTS of waste”

 Add in a base layer at least 40cm (above hatch panel) in one go, don’t forget to mix in bulking agent and shredded paper.

 If you have old compost avoid adding a large quantity in any one 'feed'.
 Insetead, add in handfuls and remember as it is already partially composted waste a lot of the food energy will already be gone.
 You will need to mix with fresh waste to feed the new bacteria that create the heat.

 - Add easy to digest waste when starting your HOTBIN.
 Things like grass, chicken pellets, vegetables and peelings, sprinkling of blood/bone meal.
 Check the waste digestibility table in the user guide.

 - Roughly chop or shred waste to less than 4cm.
 This increases the surface area available to the bacteria and speeds up waste breakdown.